- Holidays in France

 - Holidays in Portugal

-- Winter sun holidays in Spain & Portugal
+- Winter sun holidays in France, Spain and Portugal

 - Map search

 - Hotel holidays and breaks

 - Car & motorcycle tours

 - Pet friendly holidays

 Spain & Portugal Holidays Useful Information & FAQs

 - Star ratings generally reflect the quality and standard of a hotel but some choose not to be classified although they are often of a high standard and excellent value.